THE APPLICATION PROCEDURE

 The courses that are specified as PhD courses are structured specifically for the PhD students and are adapted each year to the interests and topics of the students.
 Since the program is comparative, special attention is paid to offering topical courses in each of the three geographical regions.

-How would I find a place to live in Budapest?
+How would I find a place to live in Vienna?

 Doctoral students receive tuition and a living stipend for three years, with opportunities to apply for additional research funds.